zabbix/zabbix/src/go/plugins/oracle/README.md

     oracle.custom.query[<commonParams>,payment,"John Doe",1,"10/25/2020"]

 ## Troubleshooting
-The plugin uses Zabbix Agent's logs.
-You can increase a debug level of Zabbix Agent if you need more details about what is happening.
+The plugin uses Zabbix agent's logs.
+You can increase a debug level of Zabbix agent if you need more details about what is happening.